 What is Aptitude?

 Aptitude is defined as the capability to perform a certain type of task.
-Aptitudes are mutually exclusive, i.e. having a high aptitude in one task does not necessarily mean high aptitudes for other types of tasks.
-For example, if a person is good with logic, it doesn't always mean that he will also be good at visualization.
+Aptitudes are not mutually exclusive, i.e. having a high aptitude in one task does not necessarily mean low aptitudes for other types of tasks.
+They are not necessarily correlated either -- for example, if a person is good with logic, it doesn't always mean that they will also be good at visualization.

 Aptitude vs IQ

 One of the most common questions that people have is "how is Aptitude different from IQ?"
 On the face of it, both are quite similar as they both exercise the intellect.
 The difference however, is in what they tell us.
 IQ is only an overall or general indication of your intelligence.
 Aptitude, on the other hand, tells you where your intelligence lies.

 This is one of the major reasons why Aptitude Tests are preferred over IQ Tests in recruitment processes.
 When candidates are hired, they are typically hired to perform a certain job which requires a certain skill set.
 Hence it's important to test their capabilities in that skill set.
 For e.g. if you are hiring someone for a research post, then you would be particularly interested in their logical and deductive abilities rather than their overall intelligence.